Vansush95/VulnHound/README.md

 Special thanks to the **Wazuh Community** for the CTI platform and resources that made this project possible.

 ---
+### 🌐 About the Project

+This project was developed as part of the **[Wazuh Ambassadors Program](https://wazuh.com/ambassadors-program/?utm_source=ambassadors&utm_medium=referral&utm_campaign=ambassadors+program)**.
+It aims to support the Wazuh community by providing an open-source vulnerability scanning tool for legacy Windows systems.

+---
 ## 📜 License

 MIT License